 Key Ingredients – Bananas, Pumpkin Puree & Chocolate Chips

-Your family will love the taste (and orange color) of our sweet & chocolaty pumpkin banana bread.
+Your family will love the taste (and orange color) of my sweet & chocolaty pumpkin banana bread.
 My kids prefer pumpkin banana bread to any kind of “regular” pumpkin bread (those made without bananas).
 They think the addition of sweet bananas helps to “mellow out” the pumpkin taste.
 Therefore, this dessert is a great combination of pumpkin & banana flavors.

 Pumpkin Chocolate Chip Banana Bread – An Easy Fall Dessert